WSWUP/gridwxcomp/README.rst

     $ cd gridwxcomp
     $ pip install -e .

 If you downloaded the source distribution then run ``pip install -e .`` in the root directory where the setup.py file is located.
-This installation method is ideal if you want to be able to modifying the source code.
+This installation method is ideal if you want to be able to modify the source code.

 Lastly, ``gridwxcomp`` uses the Google Earth Engine API to download gridMET data, therefore you will need a Google account and before the first use on a machine you will need to verify your account.
 From the command line type: